Danfoa/MorphoSymm/README.md

 If you have any doubts or ideas, create an issue or contact us.
 We are happy to help and collaborate.

-In case you want to contribute, thanks for being that awesome, and please contact us to see what can we assist you.
+In case you want to contribute, thanks for being that awesome, and please contact us to see how can we assist you.

 #### Robotics
 The repository focuses on robotics and uses the URDF (Unified Robot Description Format) to integrate new systems.